wdelva/MABC/README.md

   Open MPI or Microsoft MPI Redistributable Package, and Rmpi.
 For installation instructions, see <http://fisher.stats.uwo.ca/faculty/yu/Rmpi/>.

-  R version >= 3.5.0
+  R version >= 3.4.0

   In addition, a long list of auxiliary R packages is required to run the functions in this package.
+All of these dependencies will get installed automatically when installing the software.

   install.packages("devtools")

-  install.packages("pacman")

   library(devtools)

-  p_load(mice, tidyverse, glmnet, gsubfn, mvtnorm, pcaPP, randtoolbox)
+  devtools::install_github(wdelva/MABC)

 ## COPYRIGHT AND LICENSING INFORMATION